ngs-docs/angus/variant-calling.md

 Goal: make it possible to go look at a specific bit of the genome.

+1. Install samtools:

+        sudo apt-get -y install samtools

-1. Convert the SAM file into a BAM file that can be sorted and indexed:
+2. Convert the SAM file into a BAM file that can be sorted and indexed:

         samtools view -hSbo SRR2584857.bam SRR2584857.sam

-2. Sort the BAM file by position in genome:
+3. Sort the BAM file by position in genome:

         samtools sort SRR2584857.bam SRR2584857.sorted

-3. Index the BAM file so that we can randomly access it quickly:
+4. Index the BAM file so that we can randomly access it quickly:

         samtools index SRR2584857.sorted.bam

-4. Visualize with `tview`:
+5. Visualize with `tview`:

         samtools tview SRR2584857.sorted.bam ecoli-rel606.fa